DTLegit/winutil-new/README.md

 This is a version of WinUtil that has been updated with various fixes, renovations, and improvements to the original CTT WinUtil's Edge Removal and Windows Update functions.

+**NOTE: This is NOT the official GitHub Repository for Chris Titus Tech's WinUtil.
+This is just for submitting some eventual PR's that are going to be made into the mainline version of WinUtil.**

+**For right now, this version of WinUtil as it is currently in this repository is for non-production testing purposes ONLY.
+If you decide to do otherwise, then you are doing so at your own risk.**

+***You have been warned!***

+**Please feel free to help test this version of WinUtil that is within this repository and submit any bugs reports / issues and GitHub commits that you may have.
+Any Pull Requests that can help fix any bugs, introduce code improvements, add any additional meaningful features, or improve code quality and efficiency would help tremendously and is highly encouraged.
+Thank you to anyone in advance who elects to do so.**

 ![screen-install](./docs/assets/Title-Screen.png)